The social media habits in Europe and Russia oftentimes look similar to other parts of the world—the tried and true platforms are incredibly popular.

 Due to its popularity across Europe, VK should be a cornerstone of any social strategy, especially with a Russian or Eastern European audience.
 Advertisements on VK are relatively simple, and the website offers targeted ad campaigns.
 However, advertisements can only be in Russian or Ukrainian.

-While LinkedIn is the king of professional social networking websites, XING is a popular alternative in Germany, Austria, and Switzerland.
-These three countries account for 85% of XING’s traffic.
+While LinkedIn is the king of professional social networking websites, XING is a popular alternative in Germany and Switzerland.
+These two countries account for more than 60% of XING’s traffic.

 Much like LinkedIn, users can find career opportunities, keep up-to-date with news in their industry and discover events, seminars, conferences, tradeshows, view employee reviews of companies and more.